What Does Running A Business Mean To You?

 Deciding On The Legal Structure

-Setup costs are minimal, normally all that is required is just registering with HMRC.
+Setup costs for a sole trader are minimal, normally all that is required is just registering with HMRC.

 It can cost up to £150 to get a Ltd Co fully setup and registered with all the departments of HMRC.